-The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 ("CKH") directs Local Agency Formation Commissions (LAFCos) to periodically review adopted spheres of influence and update them as necessary based on information developed in the municipal service review process.
+The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 ("CKH") directs Local Agency Formation Commissions (LAFCos) to periodically review adopted spheres of influence and update them as necessary based on information developed in the municipal service review (MSR) process.
 Such updates vary in scope and can focus on a particular agency, service, or geographic region as directed by the Commission.
-Municipal service reviews in conjunction with sphere of influence updates may also lead LAFCos to take other actions under its authority such as approving annexations of territory to local agencies, and forming, consolidating, or dissolving special districts.
 LAFCo actions to amend or affirm adopted spheres of influence must include making written determinations on a number of factors as required by California Government Code (G.C.)
 Section 56425.